Python-SIP/sip/docs/api_12.rst

 .. c:function:: int sipTypeIsClass(sipTypeDef *td)

-    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a C structure or C++ class.
+    This checks if a :ref:`generated type specification <ref-type-specs>` refers to a C structure or C++ class.

     :param td: